qinguorui2001/tp/docs/UserGuide.md

 ### Viewing help: `help`

-Shows a help window with a link directing you to the user guide.
+Shows a help window with a link directing you to this user guide.

-Alternatively, you can click the `Help` button in the top left corner or press `F1` on your keyboard to open up the help window.
+Alternatively, you can click the `Help` button in the top left corner or press `F1` on your keyboard to open up the help window (Shown in the image below).
 <br><br>
 ![help message](images/helpMessage.png)